Mo Teh-hui: Biography

-Mo was born on the ninth year of Guangxu (光緒九年, 癸亥, 1883) in Xinjiang (新疆), to a Uighur mother and Manchu father.
+Mo was born in 1883 in Xinjiang, to a Uyghur mother and Manchu father.
 He was born while his father was serving under General Zuo Zongtang in the Dungan revolt (1862–77), fighting against Yaqub Beg in Xinjiang.
-Mo's family then moved to a part of Jilin province which is now in modern-day Heilongjiang province.
+Mo's family then moved to a part of Jilin, a former province which is now part of Heilongjiang.
 Mo's political career started in 1921, in Binjiang County (near Harbin) of Manchuria.
 As the county magistrate, Mo divided the county into five defense districts coterminous with the regular police districts, and recruited men into the constabulary to defend the whole county against bandits.
 He held that post until 1912, when he was elected to the provisional National Assembly of the newly established Republic of China.

-He was Acting Minister of Agriculture and Commerce (1925) and Minister of Agriculture and Industry (1927–28) of China and, in the interim, served as the Civil Governor of Fengtian (Liaoning) (1926–27).
+He was Acting Minister of Agriculture and Commerce (1925) and Minister of Agriculture and Industry (1927–28) of China and, in the interim, served as the Civil Governor of Fengtian.
 In the Huanggutun Incident of 1928, he was on the same train with Marshall Zhang Zuolin and fortunately escaped with only a leg injury.

 Following the reorganization of the Chinese Eastern Railway in 1929 and after the conclusion of the Sino-Russian complications, Mo was appointed president of the Board of Directors ("duban") of the railway.
-He was later appointed as the official representative of the Mukden (Shenyang) and Nanking Government for the purpose of negotiating a settlement of outstanding problems pertaining to the administration of the C.E.R.
+He was later appointed as the official representative of the Chinese Government for the purpose of negotiating a settlement of outstanding problems pertaining to the administration of the C.E.R.
 He was appointed plenipotentiary delegate to the Sino-Russian Conference at Moscow in May 1930.
 Mo visited USSR for up to 25 talks, but returned to China in December 1930 due to a deadlock of the conference.
 After Japan's Invasion of Manchuria on September 18, 1931, the USSR sold its interests in C.E.R. to Japan's puppet state Manchukuo.